brassington/brassington.github.io/_posts/2017-02-02-time-travel-in-js.md

 >interactions with environmental writes rendered
 >idempotent, to reach the target.

-The optimizations are wherer things get interesting, they piggyback on the CLR Garbage Collector process to store the Heap/Stack execution environment.
+The optimizations are where things get interesting, they piggyback on the CLR Garbage Collector process to store the Heap/Stack execution environment.

 JS is also Garbage Collected, so I wondered if they used the same approach for the Node-ChakraCore version?